Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 Button labels and behavior:

-* "\<same as action\>" – validate fields and either show invalid fields indication or perform the action and close the form
+* "\<same as action\>" – validate fields and either show invalid fields indication or perform the action and close the dialog
-* "Cancel" – close the form without performing validation
+* "Cancel" – close the dialog without performing validation

 The design of a form in context pane with notification toast after submission is shown below: